How much do casino dealers make?

 Short answer: About $50,000 a year, including tips.

-Dealers typically start out at minimum wage, and the median wage is only $10/hour.
+Casinos usually pay dealers only minimum wage, or barely more.
 The real money is in the tips.
-Wages and tips together is typically about $50,000 a year, but it's way lower at the cheaper casinos and way higher at the ritzier ones.
+Wages and tips together is about $50,000 a year on average, but it's way lower at the cheaper casinos and way higher at the ritzier ones.
 Here's how total dealer income stacks up:

 Casino Dealer Earnings | |